FedBR: Improving Federated Learning on Heterogeneous Data via Local Learning Bias Reduction: Experiments

 \subsection{Ablation Studies}

-In Table \ref{ablation study}, we show the improvements of different components of FedAug.
-In particular, we want to make sure that both AugCA and AugMean provide individual benefits, and that the adversarial element of AugCA (projection layer) is necessary.
-As a result, we run AugMean and AugCA separately to do ablation studies, then remove the adversarial element (projection layer) in AugCA.
-We have the following findings: 1) AugMean and AugCA have individual improvements compared with FedAvg, but the combination method FedAug consistently achieves the best performance.
-2) Adversarial part (projection layer) is necessary for AugCA.
-After removing projection layers, AugCA performs even worse than FedAvg.
+\paragraph{Effectiveness of the different components in \algopt.} In Table \ref{ablation study}, we show the improvements brought by different components of \algopt.
+In order to highlight the importance of our two components, especially the max-step (c.f.\ Line 8 in Algorithm~\ref{Algorithm Framework of AugCA}) in component 2, we first consider two components of \algopt individually, followed by removing the max-step.
+We find that: 1) Two components of \algopt have individual improvements compared with FedAvg, but the combined solution \algopt consistently achieves the best performance.
+2) The projection layer is crucial.
+After removing projection layers, Component 2 of \algopt performs even worse than FedAvg; such insights may also explain the limitations of Moon~\citep{li2021model}. \looseness=-1